 "We're amazed to hit the mark of 1,000,000 meals served.
 These meals have sustained thousands of vulnerable seniors during the pandemic, who've been homebound and isolated due to a disability or fear," said Beverly Ventriss, VIC President and CEO.
 "With variants of the virus now in Los Angeles and officials advising to maintain precautions, seniors may want to stay in their homes even after receiving vaccinations," Ventriss added.

-VIC Senior Centers have been closed to the public since the pandemic began, but VIC's services were designated as essential to provide home-delivered meals and other emergency services to seniors.
+VIC Senior Centers had been closed to the public since when pandemic began, but VIC's services were designated as essential to provide home-delivered meals and other emergency services to seniors.
 Pivoting quickly, VIC was able to expand its meal program with assistance from grants in partnership with the Mayor's Office, Los Angeles Department of Aging, State and others including partnerships with local schools—initiated by Assemblyman Adrin Nazarian—to provide more food.
 Students prepared essential item kits for seniors, wrote notes, created Valentines, and an 11-year-old boy composed and decorated over 100 St. Patrick's Day letters for homebound seniors—a true intergenerational effort.

 During the pandemic VIC also began the Take a Moment... to Give a Moment campaign in honor of Sgt.
 Murphy, a veteran who played his harmonica for the driver who brought him his meal each morning.
 He knew the driver wasn't able to stay very long.
 "Take a moment to give a moment," Sgt.
 Murphy would say, so he could share his music if only for a few minutes.
 During the pandemic and now, VIC drivers and case managers spend extra "moments" when working with a homebound senior, knowing how impactful these extra moments can mean to someone suffering from isolation, loneliness or depression.